MuhammadMooazam/Obstacle-Avoiding-Car/README.md

 # Obstacle Avoiding Car

 In this project I have made an Obstacle Avoiding Car.
+It detects the obstacle and changes it's direction automatically.

 Componets which is used are:- <br />
 Arduino UNO <br />